sbond75/permafrost-engine/README.md

 This project is based on [https://github.com/eduard-permyakov/permafrost-engine](https://github.com/eduard-permyakov/permafrost-engine).

+# Building

-[Build instructions](## Building Permafrost Engine ##) have been updated to reflect the modifications made.
+See the [build instructions](#building-permafrost-engine) which have been updated to reflect the modifications made in this fork.

 ## ![Logo](docs/images/logo.png) ##